pivotx/PivotX-extensions/googleplusonebutton/docs/index.markdown

    `standard` or `tall`.
 Default is tall.
  - count - deprecated -- use annotation.
  - annotation - specifies where you want additional information to be displayed.
-   Possible values: `none`, `inline`, `ballon`.
+   Possible values: `none`, `inline`, `bubble`.
 Default is none.
-When size is tall then default is ballon.
+When size is tall then default is bubble.
+   (Previous value of ballon is still supported and replaced by bubble)
  - bubble - specifies where the mouse-over bubble will be displayed.
    Possible values: `top`, `bottom`, `left`, `right`.
 Default is bottom.
+ - recommend - show recommendations in mouse-over bubble.
+Values: `true` or `false`.
+Default false.
  - width - width of the display.
 Default is 450 (for inline), 120 (for ballon) or not used (for none).
 Minimum 120 (if specified).
  - align - alignment of the display.
-Values: left or right.
+Values: `left` or `right`.
 Default left.
  - lang - set this to the desired language
    [valid codes](http://code.google.com/intl/nl/apis/+1button/#languages).
    When not set PivotX setting will be used.